shamshubham/Circular-progress-bar/README.md

 # Circular Progress Bar

-This project demonstrates a circular progress bar using HTML, CSS, and JavaScript.
-The progress bar visually indicates progress from 0% to 65% with an animated counter.
+🎡 **Showcase Progress with Style** - The Circular Progress Bar project elegantly demonstrates how to visualize progress in a circular format.
+Using HTML, CSS, and JavaScript, this project features an animated progress bar that smoothly transitions from 0% to 65%.

 ## Table of Contents